-The Fuller Project is the award-winning global nonprofit newsroom dedicated to objective, groundbreaking reporting on women, to raise awareness, expose injustice and spur accountability.
+The Fuller Project is the nonprofit newsroom dedicated to groundbreaking journalism about women to raise awareness, expose injustice and spur accountability.

 The Fuller Project’s Values

 Lede with Integrity

 We are independent and nonpartisan.
 Our reporting begins with an open notebook.
 We draw on diverse perspectives and value each person’s voice equally.

 We center our reporting on women’s often unheard stories through investigative and enterprise reporting.
 Our journalists are on the ground long before stories break, reporting on the data, history, and consequences of systemic inequality.